DFE-Digital/find-a-tuition-partner/docs/errors-and-bugs.md

 * P3 - Minor user visible issue that does not directly affect a user journey such as a formatting issue
 * P4 - Issue not visible to the user for example an exception in the logs

+## Triage Process

+An issue raised by one of the sources below should be triaged to determine the priority.
+The triage process should be undertaken by one or more of the following diciplines; Business Analyst, Delivery Manager, Product Manager plus a member of the development team.
+That group should use the impacts associated with the priority list to assign the issue the correct priority.

 ## Sources

 There are three ways the team can be notified of errors and bugs.
 In each case the issue should be triaged quickly and either created as a new bug ticket in Jira with a priority or identified as an existing known issue.

 ### Via Service Desk

-A user contacting the service desk will result in the creation of a service now ticket.
-That ticket will be assigned to the team for resolution.
+A user contacting the service desk will result in the creation of a Zendesk ticket.
+That ticket will be triaged to the shared inbox.
 The ticket should be linked to any resulting bug ticket in Jira and resolved at the same time.
-Please note that only team members with an education.gov.uk account can access service now.

 ### Via Alerts Posted to Slack